Kaze-Kami/Kaze-Kami/README.md

 - Graphics and Rendering
 - Physics and Simulations
 - Machine learning
+- Drones and FPV Racing
-- Mostly anything math related
+- Mostly anything math and physics related

 <!---
 Kaze-Kami/Kaze-Kami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.